 On March 20, 2003, a U.S.-led coalition invaded Iraq.
 A decade on, how do we—and how should we—remember this war?

 Tactically, it was one of the most successful military operations in history, but many Americans will not remember the war as an overwhelming victory.
 Within only twenty-one days’ time, an enemy army of some 400,000 men dissipated in the face of an invasion force just over half its size.
-(In the photo below, Marines enter one of Saddam Hussein’s palaces on April 9.)
 The coalition ended an oppressive, murderous regime and occupied the country at the cost of approximately 155 U.S. soldiers killed.
 Yet, despite this initial military success, Americans are more likely to remember it as a tragic war—a near loss at best, a debacle at worst.